 Information for Data Brokers

-Recent amendments to the Data Broker Registration statute require a data broker, as that term is defined in California Civil Code § 1798.99.80, to register with the California Privacy Protection Agency (“Agency”) on its website by January 31, following each year in which a business meets the definition of a data broker and pays the registration fee.
+The Data Broker Registration statute requires a data broker, as defined in California Civil Code § 1798.99.80, to register with the California Privacy Protection Agency ("Agency") following each year in which a business meets the definition of a data broker.
+To register, a data broker must complete the registration form and pay the annual registration fee.

-Data brokers were required to register by January 31, 2024.
-If you are a data broker and have not yet registered, you must register as soon as possible.
-A data broker that fails to register by January 31 may be liable for administrative fines and costs in an administrative action or investigation brought by the Agency (Civ.
-Code §1798.99.82(d)).
+A data broker that failed to register by January 31 may be liable for administrative fines and costs in an administrative action or investigation brought by the Agency (Civ.
+Code § 1798.99.82(d)).

-To register as a data broker, you must be on the Agency's mailing list.
+To register as a data broker in 2025, you must be on the Agency's mailing list.
 Please email databrokers@cppa.ca.gov to be added to that list.

-Data brokers must complete the registration form and remit the $400 fee with the invoice.
+Data brokers must complete the registration form and remit the annual fee of $6,600 plus a 2.99% associated third party fee for processing electronic payments.
+The form will be available starting January 1, 2025.
 If you need a link to the form, please email databrokers@cppa.ca.gov.

 Once you have access to the form, follow these steps: